 - Recusal from decisions involving the outside company the person has a relationship with

-- Parameters around using Northwestern resources for activities with an outside entity
+- Parameters around using CSU resources for activities with an outside entity

 - Restrictions on using direct reports or trainees in those outside activities without proper agreements and/or reporting line changes in place

 - Disclosure in publications, presentations, and press releases